agramfort/scientific-python-intro-45mins/index.rst

 -----

 ..
-Numpy: file formats
+NumPy: file formats
 .. --------------------------------------------------------------------------------
 ..
 ..
-Numpy has its own format:
+NumPy has its own format:
 ..
 .. .. sourcecode:: python
 ..